EChesters/echesters.github.io/_posts/2016-04-26-budaya-how-language-impacts-ux.md

 ---

-*The Budaya series aim to provide both user experiencers and developers with a template of what needs to be considered when taking your brand across cultures.
-With code snippets and real world design examples, here explores the differences from top to bottom, from all around the globe addressing why this is important for your product.*
+<p class="disclaimer">The Budaya series aim to provide both user experiencers and developers with a template of what needs to be considered when taking your brand across cultures.
+With code snippets and real world design examples, here explores the differences from top to bottom, from all around the globe addressing why this is important for your product.</p>

 [Language is also difficult to represent]:/2016/04/08/ux-of-flags.html
 [London alone there are over 300 languages spoken]:http://www.bbc.co.uk/languages/european_languages/definitions.shtml